Business Modeling & Analytics: Creating Value Requires the Right Technology

 Establishing a Robust Business Modeling & Analytics Program

 Companies are increasingly dependent on automation and analytics to deliver clear, actionable and forward-looking insights.
-With the explosion of available data and the need to quickly evaluate it, finance teams are centered on two areas – the data and the models.
+With the explosion of available data from quickbooks desktop canada and the need to quickly evaluate it, finance teams are centered on two areas – the data and the models.

 ❶ Integrating data and accessing results: